malin84/transportation_networks_of_china/README.md

 ## Segment-Level Information: Name, Year of Construction, and Applicable Design Code

-This data set records the information at the segment level for roads and railroads.
-A segment is part of a named road or railroad (such as the Beijing-Shanghai Railway or Beijing-Shijiazhuang Highway) constructed in a given year.
+This data set records the information for roads and railroads at the **segment** level.
+A "segment" is part of a named road or railroad, which we refer to as a "path" (such as the Beijing-Shanghai Railway or Beijing-Shijiazhuang Highway) constructed in a given year.
 We record information at the segment level because large infrastructure projects often take many years to compute.

-years of construction and the applicable design codes for all segments of roads and railroads in the dataset.
+See the detailed definitions of "segment" and "path" in Ma and Tang (2024).

+All the files are stored in the folder [seg_info](seg_info/).
+We create three data files for each mode of transportation:
+1. `seg_info_MMMM.csv` contains the segment-level information for the mode (road or rail).
+Each row in the file refers to a segment.
+The columns are as follows:
+      1.`seg_id`:
+      2. `rate`:
+      3.
+2. `seg_pixel_MMMM.csv` contains the mapping between segments and pixels.
+Each row in the file refers to a pixel.
+The columns are as follows:
+3. `seg_year_MMMM.csv` contains the segment-year level information.
+In the current project, the only variable that varies at this level is the usage type of railroads.
+Several railroads switched between "mixed-use" and "freight-only" during our sample period.
+Each row in the file refers to a segment.
+The columns are as follows: